telerik/blazor-docs/introduction.md

 * <a href="https://docs.telerik.com/blazor-ui/knowledge-base" target="_blank">Knowledge Base</a> - contains answers to some common questions, problems and errors.
 Free-text search is also available.

-* <a href="https://github.com/telerik/blazor-ui" target="_blank">Samples Repo</a> - example projects that showcase popular scenarios so you can jump-start your project by copying from them.
+* <a href="https://github.com/telerik/blazor-ui" target="_blank">Blazor Samples Repo</a> - example projects that showcase popular scenarios so you can jump-start your project by copying from them.

 * <a href="https://www.telerik.com/support/blazor-ui" target="_blank">Blazor UI Support and Learning Resources</a> - a hub with links to all resources such as blogs, videos, repos, docs and so on.